kislay2004/java8practice/ReadMe.md

 ### Composing Lambda:
   - helper static methods to be called on each of the argument.
     ArrayList.sort( books, Comparator.comparing(book -> book.getTitle()))

+### Default Method
+The main purpose of default method is to introduce new functionality or behaviours without breaking the existing ones.
+So, to keep the new changes in the interfaces backward compatible.
+This particularly helped to grow and improve Collections framework of java.(Imagine the plight and cost of migration to java 8!)
+Two important updates here:
+1) Default methods
+2) Static methods

+Important to note:
+- Interface still differ in the purpose from Abstract classes.
+Abstract class is for introducing partial abstraction, whereas interface is for introducing complete abstraction.

+- In addition, if the code get into issues related with 'Diamond problem' (more than one interface with methods with same signature) - compiler issues a compiler error.
+To solve this problem, we can provide an overridden implementation.

 ##### Read more: